 svnfor version control.

-We have a lot more planned for future versions.
-Some possibilities include custom fields and object relationships built into the core software.
-Stay tuned, and help us set the direction as a community member!
+There is much more planned for future versions.
+Current discussions include custom fields and object relationships built into the core software.
+As a community member, you will help us set the direction of future version releases!

-In this instance, bloat refers to defaults added to WordPress that our community feels are unnecessary.
+For Version 1, “bloat” refers to defaults added to WordPress that our community feels are undesirable or unnecessary.
 We have started by removing default plugins such as Hello Dolly and Akismet.
-In Version 2 we’ll continue this by moving older or less-used features like XML-RPC out into core plugins that can be disabled or deleted.
+We’ll continue reducing bloat in future versions by moving older or less-used features like XML-RPC out into core plugins that can be disabled or deleted if so desired.

-Keeping our focus firmly on what best serves our business community, we have begun identifying and removing those features and functionalities that provide little to no benefit or may even be a hindrance.
+Keeping our focus firmly on what best serves our business community, we have begun identifying and removing features and functionalities that provide no significant benefit or may even be a hindrance.

-There are many improvements already implemented or planned, including removing dashboard widgets, promoted WordPress plugins, and various other WordPress promotions that add no value to the ClassicPress experience.
+Many improvements have been planned and/or implemented, including the removal of dashboard widgets, promoted WordPress plugins, and various other WordPress promotions that add no value to the ClassicPress experience.

-Removing those “quirky” things that business users don’t need or appreciate is one of many ways our attention to detail sets us apart from our predecessor.
+Removing “quirky” things that business users don’t need or appreciate is one of many ways our attention to detail sets us apart.
 We’ve already started: you won’t see “Howdy” in ClassicPress, and “Cheatin’ uh?” is next on the chopping block.